gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_3_parse_ble_tlv_responses.md

 optional arguments:
   -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
                         Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
 If not used, first discovered GoPro will be connected to
 ```
+{% endaccordion %}

 # Setup